-Violence, verbal, aggression or physical abuse to staff will not be tolerated and could lead to the patient being removed from the Doctors' list.
-This Practice actively supports the Zero Tolerance Policy.
-As responsible employers, the Partners at this practice have a duty to provide a safe and comfortable working environment for all our staff.
+Violence, aggression or verbal or physical abuse to staff will not be tolerated and could lead to the patient being removed from the practice list.
+This practice operates a zero tolerance policy.
+As responsible employers, the partners at this practice have a duty to provide a safe and comfortable working environment for all our staff.
 Any patient who is verbally or physically abusive towards the staff will be immediately removed from the practice list.
 Patients who fail to observe this and who are registered with us still have the right to receive medical care and,as such, will be directed to a more appropriate environment.

 Any incident that occurs may also be reported to the police for further action.